Annexin V-FITC staining for detecting apoptosis

 Procedure for the early detection of apoptosis using annexin V-FITC staining and optional propidium iodide (PI).

-The exposure of phosphatidylserine (PS) residues (normally hidden within the plasma membrane) on the cell’s surface is an early event in apoptosis and can be used to detect and measure apoptosis.
-During apoptosis, PS is translocated from the cytoplasmic face of the plasma membrane to the cell surface.
-Annexin V has a strong, Ca2+-dependent affinity for PS and, therefore, can be used as a probe for detecting apoptosis.
+The exposure of phosphatidylserine (PS) residues (usually hidden within the plasma membrane) on the cell’s surface is an early event in apoptosis and can be used to detect and measure apoptosis.
+During apoptosis, PS is translocated from the cytoplasmic face of the plasma membrane to the cell surface, reflecting changes in cell membrane asymmetry.
+Annexin V has a strong, Ca2+-dependent affinity for PS and, therefore, can be used as a probe for detecting an apoptotic cell.

 This is an example protocol for PS exposure detection using Annexin V, based on the protocol provided in Annexin V-FITC Apoptosis Detection Kit (ab14085).
-Please be aware that when working with a specific kit, you should always use the protocol provided on the datasheet as it has been designed for optimal results with the product.
+When working with a specific kit, you should always use the protocol provided on the datasheet as it has been designed for optimal results with the product.

 Reagents: